-In Japan, R-CHOP therapy-a combination of rituximab with CHOP chemotherapy drugs (cyclophosphamide, doxorubicin, vincristine, and prednisolone)-is standard first-line treatment for low-grade NHL and MCL despite the frequent occurrence of adverse events due to toxicity.
+According to the company, R-CHOP therapy-a combination of rituximab with CHOP chemotherapy drugs (cyclophosphamide, doxorubicin, vincristine, and prednisolone)-was standard first-line treatment for low-grade NHL and MCL in Japan prior to December 2016.

-Phase III clinical trials conducted overseas have demonstrated that rituximab in combination with bendamustine (R-B therapy) was safer and more efficacious than standard R-CHOP therapy for previously untreated low-grade B-cell NHL.
-Based on these results, the National Comprehensive Cancer Network (NCCN) and European Society for Medical Oncology (ESMO) guidelines recommend the use of R-B therapy as first-line therapy for patients with untreated low-grade NHL.
-The efficacy and safety of R-B therapy demonstrated during clinical trials for previously untreated low-grade NHL led to recommendations as first-line treatment for this indication.
+Phase III clinical trials conducted overseas have demonstrated that rituximab in combination with bendamustine (BR therapy) was safer and more efficacious than standard R-CHOP therapy for previously untreated low-grade B-cell NHL.
+These findings were presented at the American Society of Hematology Annual Meeting in December 2012.
+Based on these results, the National Comprehensive Cancer Network (NCCN) and European Society for Medical Oncology (ESMO) guidelines recommend the use of BR therapy as first-line therapy for patients with untreated low-grade NHL.

-The European phase III clinical trial was conducted at 81 facilities in Germany, treating patients who were newly diagnosed between September 2003 and August 2008 with stage III or IV low-grade NHL or MCL.
-The trials involved a comparison between R-CHOP and the bendamustine-rituximab (B-R) regimen (bendamustine is marketed as Levact®, Ribomustin®, or Ribovact® in Europe).
-A total of 275 patients underwent R-CHOP therapy, while 274 were administered the B-R combination.
+The subject phase III clinical trials were conducted at 81 facilities in Germany, treating patients who were newly diagnosed between September 2003 and August 2008 with stage III or IV low-grade NHL or MCL.
+The trials involved a comparison between R-CHOP and the bendamustine-rituximab (BR) regimen (bendamustine is marketed as Levact^{}, Ribomustin^{}, or Ribovact^{} in Europe).
+A total of 275 patients underwent R-CHOP therapy, while 274 were administered the BR combination.
 The median follow-up period was 45 months.
-Clinical results showed that the median progression-free survival period was 69.5 months for the bendamustine hydrochloride-rituximab group while that for the R-CHOP group was 31.2 months (p<0.0001), demonstrating the superiority of the B-R therapy.
+Clinical results showed that the median progression-free survival period was 69.5 months for the bendamustine hydrochloride-rituximab group while that for the R-CHOP group was 31.2 months (p<0.0001), demonstrating the superiority of the BR therapy.
+Comparison of overall survival and safety between the two groups also showed superior results for the BR group.